dannystudio/home.tab.bookmark.docker/README.md

 Bookmark is opened in the same tab by default.
 Set this variable to true to enable bookmark opened in new tab.

 ### BASIC_AUTH ###
-Basic authentication is off by default, set this variable to true to enable basic authentication for the bookmark access.
+Basic authentication is off by default, set this variable to true to enable basic authentication.

 ### USER_NAME ###
 The default username for basic authentication is 'admin', use this variable to set your username for basic authentication.